Skip to content

 sudo /etc/init.d/instance-controller start

-2. Analyze instance metrics such as memory and disk listed in the instant-state log.
-You can analyze these metrics using Linux commands such as free -m and df -h.
+3. Analyze the instance metrics such as memory and disk listed in the instant-state log.
+You can use Linux commands such as free -m and df -h to analyze these metrics.

-3. Use the log file results to determine why the primary node is using a high amount of disk or memory.
+4. Use the log file results to determine why the primary node uses a large amount of disk or memory.

 Troubleshoot primary node EC2 instance status check failures